 Description of meat

-- Filets prepared baked, grilled, pan-fried, poached; mild flavor makes its uses versatile
+- This fish may be cooked whole, filets can be prepared baked, grilled, pan-fried, poached; its mild flavor makes its uses versatile.

-- Guidelines of 2-3 servings per week allowed for pregnant women and children
+- No toxins known, FDA recommends 2-3 servings per week of whitefish for pregnant women and children.

 Pacific States Marine Fisheries Commission.
 2012.
 Web. www.psmfc.org.
 Accessed 26 April 2017.

 Rodriguez-Santiago, M.A., and J.A.
 Rosales-Casian.
 2010.
 Parasite structure of the Ocean Whitefish Caulolatilus Princeps from Baja California, Mexico (East Pacific).
 Helgoland Marine Research 65:215. https://doi.org/10.1007/s10152-010-0215-2.

 Wertz, L., and S. Kato.
 2004.
 Annual Status of the Fisheries Report.
 12-1.
 California Department of Fish and Game, Marine region, Monterey, CA. https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=34392&inline=true%E2%80%9D%20originalAttribute=.

 Marine Life Management Act. n.d.
 California Department of Fish and Wildlife.
 Web. https://wildlife.ca.gov/Conservation/Marine/MLMA.
 Accessed 24 August 2020.

 Rain, J. Jayne Rain.
 2020.
 West African Fish Stew.
 Web. https://jayne-rain.com/tomato-based-fish-stew-recipe-african-style/.
 Accessed 15 January 2021.